 Some antidepressants can contaminate breast milk.
 Women who breast-feed should talk to their doctors to determine the most suitable treatment.

 Antidepressants may cause mild and usually temporary side effects in some people.
 Typically these are annoying, but not serious.
 However, any unusual reaction or those that interfere with functioning should be reported immediately.

 The most common side effects of tricyclic antidepressants, and ways to deal with them, are:

 The newer antidepressants have different types of side effects:

 Two effective short-term psychotherapies are interpersonal and cognitive-behavioral therapies.
-Interpersonal therapists focus on the patient's disturbed personal relationships that both cause and exacerbate the depression.
+Interpersonal therapists focus on the patient's personal relationships that both cause and exacerbate the depression.
 Cognitive-behavioral therapists help patients change negative thinking and behavior often associated with depression.

-Electroconvulsive therapy (ECT) is useful, particularly for individuals whose depression is severe or life threatening or who cannot take antidepressant medication.
+ECT is useful, particularly for individuals whose depression is severe or life threatening or who cannot take antidepressant medication.
 ECT often is effective in cases where antidepressants do not provide sufficient relief.
 In recent years, ECT has been improved.
 A muscle relaxant is given before treatment, which is done under brief anesthesia.
 Electrodes are placed at precise locations on the head to deliver electrical impulses.
 The stimulation causes a brief (around 30 seconds) seizure within the brain.
 The person receiving ECT does not consciously experience the electrical stimulus.
 For full therapeutic benefit, at least several sessions, typically at the rate of three per week, are required.